-Getting breast implants is exciting, and the decision to undergo breast augmentation surgery is one that’s usually made after months, or even years, of thinking about it.
-In most cases, patients enjoy their results for many years.
+Getting breast implants is exciting.
+The decision to undergo breast augmentation surgery is one that’s usually made after months, or even years, of thinking about it.
+In most cases, women enjoy their results for many years.
 Occasionally, however, we see women who need breast augmentation revision surgery at our Denver practice.

 Why Get Revision Surgery?

-Breast implants are not designed to be lifetime devices, so at some point many women who have been happy with their results will end up getting breast augmentation revision surgery to replace older implants.
-But other reasons you may need a revision procedure include:
+Breast implants are not designed to last for a lifetime, so at some point many women who have been happy with their results will end up getting breast augmentation revision surgery to replace older implants.
+Other reasons you may need a revision procedure include:

 - Complications that cause discomfort or pain: The most common complication that occurs after an initial breast augmentation procedure is called capsular contracture.
 Scar tissue naturally forms around all breast implants, creating a capsule.
 If this capsule begins to tighten, it can create a problem.
 Mild capsular contracture limits the movement of the implant and can look unnatural.
 More severe occurrences can be painful.

 - Implants need to be re-positioned: Implants sometimes slide too low on the breasts, below the natural fold, creating an unnatural appearance called “double bubble.”
 In other cases, implants may have been incorrectly placed during the first surgery and need to be moved.
 These are relatively rare complications that require revision surgery to correct.

 - A desire to upgrade: This is especially common for women who have saline implants and want to switch to silicone gel implants.
 A significant majority of breast augmentation patients now choose silicone gel over saline implants because they tend to look and feel more like natural breasts.